Easy out from steel mill seen as unlikely for Ukraine troops

 The wives of at least two Ukrainian soldiers inside Azovstal have been in Rome pleading with the international community for an evacuation of the soldiers there, arguing they deserve the same rights as civilians.

-Kateryna Prokopenko, whose husband, Denys Prokopenko, commands the Azov Regiment at the plant, told The Associated Press she went without word from him for more than 36 hours before finally hearing from him Wednesday.
+Kateryna Prokopenko, whose husband, Denys Prokopenko, commands the Azov Regiment that has been defending the plant during the Russian siege of Mariupol, told The Associated Press she went without word from him for more than 36 hours before finally hearing from him Wednesday.

-He told her that Russian soldiers had entered Azovstal and “our soldiers are fighting, it is crazy and difficult to describe.”
+He told her that Russian soldiers had entered Azovstal and “our soldiers are fighting, it is crazy and difficult to describe,” she said.

 “We don’t want them to die, they won’t surrender,” Kateryna Prokopenko said.
 “They are waiting for the bravest countries to evacuate them.
 We won’t let this tragedy happen after this long blockade.”

-Ukrainian authorities have also demanded that Russia offer the Azovstal soldiers a safe exit — with their arms.
+Ukrainian authorities have also demanded that Russia offer the Azovstal soldiers a safe exit — with their weapons.

 But experts say it would be nearly unprecedented for them to be simply allowed to walk free, not least because they could take up arms again and possibly cause Russian casualties.